 Other shout-outs have to go to Bench, No Name and The Orange Bird.

 Any other Sheffield businesses that should be on our radar?

 If I was visiting Sheffield for the day there are some great cafes, bars and also bakeries that I'd check out.
-For coffee I'd head to either Steam Yard or Corner Store, then grab a pastry from Forge Bakehouse or micro-bakery Box.
-Then in the evening for cocktails in a unique setting there's Public in a refurbished public toilet.
+For coffee I'd head to either Steam Yard or Corner Store, then grab a pastry from Forge Bakehouse.
+Then, in the evening for cocktails in a unique setting, there's Public in a refurbished public toilet.
 Stacey is Hospitality Ambassador for Sheffield so food and drink is always going to be our focus for a visit!